solita/solita.github.com/_posts/2020-06-01-rethinking-the-frontend.md

 arounds like module splitting and server side rendering with hydration.
 These solutions bring extra complexity that your application and build process needs to deal with.

-With ripley we just send the HTML of the page ready to go.
+With Ripley we just send the HTML of the page ready to go.
 The usual markup for a page in the application is likely tiny compared to the frontend JS code and API payloads.

 ### No need for an API

-With SPA frontend you still need to backend to service the data needs.
+With an SPA frontend you still need a backend to service the data needs.
 Most applications will need to fetch things from a database and store new things to the database.
 This essentially turns the backend into a database API.
 That's fine if you need it for other clients as well, but it shouldn't be necessary just to service your frontend.